 - Honorable José M. López, Superior Court of District of Columbia, Washington D.C., Judicial Law Clerk, 2015–2017

+- Suffolk University Law School, J.D., graduated cum laude, Trial and Appellate Concentration, with distinction.
 Honors and Activities: Dean’s List; Dean’s Public Citizenship Award; Pro Bono Honors Award; Moot Court Honor Board; Suffolk Journal of Trial and Appellate Advocacy, Comment Editor; Third Year Trial Competition Finalist; Third Year Appellate Advocacy Competition Quarter Finalist; Second Year Trial Competition Semi-Finalist; Second Year Appellate Competition Quarter Finalist; Research Assistant to Professor Sarah Boonin on issue of Social Security survivor benefits and the ten-year marriage duration rule (Ten Years Too Long—Reforming Social Security’s Marriage Duration Requirement in Cases of Domestic Violence, 39 Harv.
-J.L. & Gender 369)
+J.L. & Gender 369).

-College: University of Mary Washington, B.A., graduated cum laude
+- University of Mary Washington, B.A., cum laude

 - Ms. Afsous served as an attorney volunteer in the Color of Justice Program in both 2018 and 2019.
 This annual event seeks to encourage diversity in the law while providing 7th to 12th grade students a glimpse into the American legal system.
 The program is made possible through a collaboration of various bar associations in the Northern Virginia legal community, and through the support of attorney volunteers like Ms. Afsous.

 Disclaimer: Contacting us via this form does not create an attorney-client relationship with Livesay & Myers, P.C. or any attorney at the firm.